Irrespective of the type of BYOD setup, before you configure the Smoothwall you must have the following information:

 - Users’ wireless devices must support WPA Enterprise with Protected Extensible Authentication Protocol (PEAP), and Microsoft Challenge-Handshake Authentication Protocol (MSCHAP) version 2.

-- If a web filtering policy is applied to users, Guardian must be configured to use core authentication.
-See the help topic, Creating authentication policies.
+- If a web filtering policy is applied to users, you must configure the Smoothwall Filter to use core authentication, see our help topic, Creating authentication policies.

 - Active Directory must be used to authenticate users to the wireless network.